MySQL includes some extensions that you probably will not find in

 mostly for checking referential integrity.
 If you want to get results from

-statement, you do this by joining
+multiple tables from a SELECT statement, you do this by joining

 tables!